Antibiotics to treat infections were new. People in Toronto still routinely died from tuberculosis.

 - More private rooms | 80 per cent of patient beds will be located in private rooms with space for families to spend the night.

 - Chronic disease unit | Chronic disease is associated with social inequity and aging.
 Our community has a higher prevalence of high blood pressure and diabetes than the city average.
 Located on the second floor of the Patient Care Centre, the Chronic Disease Unit will co-locate our Chest Centre, Renal Centre, and Cardiac Care Centre into one convenient location, making frequent visits more convenient and allowing clinicians to collaborate on patient care.

 - New mental health facilities | The new Patient Care Centre will support our role as the mental health care hub for East Toronto and offer a healing environment for our mental health patients.
 The facility will include a 44-bed adult unit and our 6-bed Slaight Family Child and Youth Mental Health Inpatient Unit.
 It will also incorporate a secure, open-air, rooftop terrace with spaces for therapeutic recreational programming.

 The existing campus will also get a facelift during the redevelopment.
 Enhancements include:

 - Construction of an outdoor community hub with spaces for play and cultural programming, and a welcoming main entrance to the hospital

 - Redesign of our diagnostic imaging department to improve patient experience, safety, and efficiency

-- Consolidation of many of our outpatient infant, child, and teen services into the new BMO Paediatric Centre
+- Consolidation of many of our outpatient infant, child, and teen services into the new BMO Child & Youth Centre

 Upgraded child/adolescent outpatient mental health clinics